Updated in May, 2018 with up to date information for buying from Alibaba in 2018.

 If an item is customized or a very niche product that your Supplier does not keep stock of, then MOQs are tricky.
 It’s very difficult to negotiate as quite simply your Supplier will lose money (not just time) for small orders.

-If you’re dealing with a popular product and/or dealing with a trading company, the chances are their MOQ falls into the first category.
+If you’re dealing with a popular product and/or dealing with a trading company, the chances are good that their MOQ falls into the first category.
 In these cases, small orders are just not worth their time.
 Maybe they can sell me 10 horse saddles and still make $100 profit, but they have higher priorities.

 In these cases, all you need to do is decrease their cost of time.
 Assume you have narrowed down your selection process to 1 or 2 Suppliers and both insist their MOQ is 50 units but you only want 10 units.
 The following email will get your Supplier to accept your order more often than not: